- NFL Betting Rules

 The -3.0 after the Green Bay Packers means that the Packers are the favorite; the Packers must win by more than three points for a bet on the Packers to win.

 If the Packers win by exactly three points, then the bet is said to have fallen on the spread and is deemed a push.
 All bets are voided and the stakes returned in this instance.

 The second number, -110, after each team is the price of a winning bet on NFL football.
 A winning bettor will win $100 for every $110 bet.

 For a football game to have action, the game must be played for at least 55 minutes actual play.
 Overtime counts if played, and there are a selection of related betting markets to add extra value, choice and excitement, such as totals, moneyline, winning margin NFL betting, and the like.
 For more information on how to bet on NFL football, please visit our Help Center from the navigation above!

-The post Packers vs. Falcons Point Spread: NFC Championship Game appeared first on Sports Interaction Blog.
+The post Patriots vs. Falcons Odds: 2017 Super Bowl Gambling Update appeared first on Sports Interaction Blog.

 The Super Bowl.
 It isn’t just a dazzling display of athleticism and sportsmanship.
 It isn’t just one of the most-watched televised events in the world.
 It’s also the perfect excuse to throw a party on a Sunday, and to consume more calories in a single afternoon than you did all week.
 According to the U.S. […]

 This year’s Super Bowl will feature the New England Patriots vs. the Atlanta Falcons.
 Kick off will be 6:30 p.m.
 ET, and the game will be held at NRG Stadium in Houston, Texas.
 This is the second time a Super Bowl has been held in Houston, the last time was in 1974 when the Dolphins […]